audioh

 Audiobook Experience

-Audiobook listening is about immersion and continuity, not just playback.
+Audiobook listening is about immersion and continuity.
+Playback alone isn't enough.

 $250K Pre-seedListen TogetherBook Clubs$9/month